apache/dolphinscheduler/docs/docs/en/guide/datasource/mysql.md

 ## Native Supported

-No, read section example in [introduction](introduction.md) to activate this datasource.
+No, read section example in [datasource-setting](../howto/datasource-setting.md) `DataSource Center` section to activate this datasource.